Fremont FTC Robotics Team

 Community Outreach

-We believe robotics is for everyone.
-That's why we dedicate ourselves to sharing STEM beyond our own team:
+We believe robotics is for everyone in Fremont and the Bay Area.
+That's why we dedicate ourselves to sharing STEM education and robotics knowledge beyond our own team:

 • Hosting hands-on sessions and summer camp for younger students to explore CAD design, coding, building, and teamwork